InterfaithCoding/frontend/README.md

 It's quite basic, and there's a whole lot more you can do with the styling and theming.
 Only move on to the next section when you are happy with how it looks like.

+####Adding responsive behaviour to our website

+Now we're happy with how our website looks, we want to be able to tell the player that if they click on one of the images, something will happen.
+On many websites we know that elements are interactive because they change colour when we hover over them, or the border will change size etc.

+Think of ideas of how you want to indicate to your players that certain elements are interactive.

+We're going to be using a JavaScript library called jQuery to make our website interactive.
+Read through the [introduction to jQuery](https://github.com/InterfaithCoding/frontend/blob/master/javascript.md) that I have written before you move on.